 Petoskey State Park is picture perfect in the fall as it sits on the north end of Little Traverse Bay.
 The park has 304 scenic acres, miles of trails and beautiful beaches as well as two modern campgrounds.
 The swans in this video were shot on Spring Lake which sits right next to the park.

-Get inspired by the drama, the colors, the music and the scenery in this video and then hop in the car and head out yourself!
+Get inspired by the drama, the colors, the music and the scenery in this video and then hop in the car and head out yourself for a Petoskey color tour!

 Color Tours to Fill the Season